ChartIQ/chartiq-react-app/react-components/README.md

 <Chart config={config} />
 ```

-This configuration would enable the continous zoom add on for daily data only with a custom bondary width.
+This configuration enables the continuous zoom add-on for daily data only with a custom boundary width.

 ## Setting plug-ins

 ChartIQ comes with a variety of plug-ins that add enhanced functionality to charts.
-The default chart configuration contains entries to start plugins once they are imported.
+The default chart configuration contains entries to start plug-ins once they are imported.

 **Note:** Plug-ins are optional extras that must be purchased.
 To determine the plug-ins included in your library, see the *./node_modules/chartiq/plugins* folder.